Eschatologue/CM_wiki/docs/option/feat/feat-general/hb.md

 You gain two ^^different^^ [:option-feat-origin: Origin Feats] of your choice, all other rules related to gaining Feats still apply.
 Replacing this Feat will forgo all the [:option-feat-origin: Origin Feats] gained from this Feat.

-**Repeatable**{ .inl } You can take this feat more than once.
+**Repeatable**{.inl} You can take this feat more than once.
 Choose another two eligible Origin Feats each time.
 All other rules related to gaining Feats still apply.

 [:option-feat-origin: Origin Feats]: ../feat-origin/index.md